emerytan/bmd-hdsdi-rtr/README.md

 <br>

-## check the videohub web server on localhost
+## Check the videohub web server on localhost
 The videohub web server will be running on port 3000 by default.
 This can be changed within `server.js`.